schism-pl/vmmc/README.md

 Below I describe the parameters that the tool uses.
 Each parameter has a name, type, a short description, its default value, as well as the expected value range for it.
 Any value not specified will take its default value.
-The tool should reject parameters outside of the expected value range, but if it doesn't file and issue or ping Evan (the same if you think the expected value range is wrong / unreasonable).
+The tool should reject parameters outside of the expected value range.
+If it doesn't, file an issue or message Evan.
+Let us know if you think the expected value range is wrong / unreasonable for any of the parameters.

 ##### seed
 Description: Random seed for the simulation.